 Cork Mountaineering Club (CMC) was founded in 1975 and was Cork’s first mountaineering club.
-It has a current membership of just under 100 and is affiliated to Mountaineering Ireland (MI), the national governing body for the sport of mountaineering.
+It has a current membership of just over 100 and is affiliated to Mountaineering Ireland (MI), the national governing body for the sport of mountaineering.

 CMC’s principal mountaineering activity is hillwalking, but we also go scrambling, backpacking and mountain camping.
 We walk all of Munster’s mountains regularly – West Cork, Kerry, the Galtees, Comeraghs and Knockmealdowns – and weekend/ week-long trips to other parts of Ireland are also organised, as well as trips abroad.

 CMC provides training to members in map-reading, use of compass and mountain navigation techniques, and use of GPS.
 First Aid and safety training are also provided as required.
 Members’ slide shows and guest lectures on mountain-related topics take place during the winter, and we have a busy social calendar.

 Membership is open to anyone over 18 years of age and we welcome new members.

 Annual Membership Fee is €50.00 – this includes Mountaineering Ireland (MI) membership and insurance.